InfluenceFunctional/MXtalTools/README.md

    2. dataset - specifies information for dataset construction and featurization
    3. main / dev / experiments - define all other parameters of a given run including losses, hyperparameters, convergence, etc.
-6. `dataset_management` - tools for dataset generator, curation, and modelling 7`standalone` - tools for true standalone deployment of crystal models, e.g., stability score & density prediction
+6. `dataset_management` - tools for dataset generator, curation, and modelling
+7. `standalone` - tools for true standalone deployment of crystal models, e.g., stability score & density prediction -->

 ## Reference
 If you use this code in any future publications, please cite our work using